-UTOMATED Fingerprint Identification Systems (AFISs) ${ m A}$ have played an important role in many forensics and civilian applications.
-There are two main types of searches in forensics AFIS: tenprint search and latent search [2].
-In tenprint search, the rolled or plain fingerprints of the 10 fingers of a subject are searched against the fingerprint database of known persons.
+tenprint search and latent search [2].
+In tenprint search, the rolled or plain fingerprints of ten fingers of a subject are searched against the fingerprint database of known persons.
 In latent search, a latent print developed from a crime scene is searched against the fingerprint database of known persons.
-It is the matching between latents and rolled/plain fingerprints that is of the utmost importance to apprehend suspects in forensics.
-Fig. 1 shows fingerprint images of three categories, namely, rolled, plain, and latent.
-Rolled fingerprint images are obtained by rolling a finger from one side to the other ("nail-to-nail") in order to capture all of the ridge details of a finger.
+It is the matching between latents and rolled/plain fingerprints that is of utmost importance to apprehend suspects in forensics.
+Figure 1 shows fingerprint images of three categories, namely, rolled, plain and latent.
+Rolled fingerprint images are obtained by rolling a finger from one side to the other ("nail-to-nail") in order to capture all the ridge-details of a finger.
 Plain impressions are those in which the finger is pressed down on a flat surface but not rolled.
 While plain impressions cover a smaller area than rolled prints, they typically do not have the distortion introduced during rolling.
-Rolled and plain impressions are obtained either by scanning the inked impression on paper or by using live scan devices.
+Rolled and plain impressions are obtained either by scanning the inked impression on paper or by using live-scan devices.
 Since rolled and plain fingerprints are acquired in an attended mode, they are typically of good quality and are rich in information content.
-In contrast, latent fingerprints are lifted from surfaces of objects that are inadvertently touched or handled by a person.
-This is achieved through a variety of means ranging from simply photographing the print to more complex dusting or chemical processing [3], [4].
+In contrast, latent fingerprints are lifted from surfaces of objects that are inadvertently touched or handled by a person through a variety of means ranging from simply photographing the print to more complex dusting or chemical processing [3], [4].

 Latent fingerprints obtained from crime scenes have served as crucial evidence in forensic identification for more than a century.
-While the wide deployment of AFIS in law enforcement agencies has significantly improved the accuracy and throughput of fingerprint identification, manual intervention is still necessary in latent feature extraction and verification stages.
-The manual latent identification process can be divided into four steps, namely, analysis, comparison, evaluation, and verification.
+While the wide deployment of Automated Fingerprint Identification System (AFIS) in law enforcement agencies has significantly improved the accuracy and throughput of fingerprint identification, manual intevention is still necessary in latent feature extraction and verification stages.
+The manual latent identification process can be divided into four steps, namely, analysis, comparison, evaluation and verification.
 This process is commonly referred to as the ACE-V procedure in latent fingerprint literature [6].

-- 1. Analysis refers to assessing the latent fingerprint to determine whether sufficient ridge information is present in the image to be processed and to mark the features along with the associated quality information.
-The latent print analysis is usually performed manually by a human expert (without access to a reference print). - 2.
-Comparison refers to the stage where an examiner compares a latent image to a reference print to ascertain their similarity or dissimilarity.
-Fingerprint features at all three levels (Level 1, Level 2, and Level 3) are compared at this stage. - Evaluation refers to classifying the fingerprint pair 3. as individualization (identification or match), exclusion (nonmatch), or inconclusive. - Verification is the process in which another exam-4. iner independently reexaminations a fingerprint pair in order to verify the results of the first examiner.
+- Analysis refers to assessing the latent fingerprint to determine whether sufficient ridge information is present in the image to be processed and to mark the features along with the associated quality information.
+The latent print analysis is usually performed manually by a human expert (without access to a reference print). - 2) Comparison refers to the stage where an examiner compares a latent image to a reference print to ascertain their similarity or dissimilarity.
+Fingerprint features at all three levels (Level 1, Level 2 and Level 3) are compared at this stage. - 3) Evaluation stage refers to classifying the fingerprint pair as individualization (identification or match), exclusion (non-match) or inconclusive. - Verification is the process of re-examination of a fingerprint pair independently by another examiner in order to verify the results of the first examiner.

 It is often argued that matching a latent fingerprint to a rolled print is more of an "art" than "science" [7], [8] because the matching is based on subjective appraisal of the two fingerprints in question by a human examiner.
-Moreover, the decisions made by latent examiners are required to
+Moreover, the decisions made by latent examiners are required to be "crisp", i.e., an examiner is expected to provide only one of the three decisions, viz., individualization (identification or match), exclusion (non-match) and inconclusive [3], [4].